-Bob Crane was probably best remembered for his role as senior ranking, Colonel Hogan on the 1960’s television series, Hogan’s Heroes.”
-The popular series originally aired from 1965 to 1971.
-Colonel Hogan was a prisoner of war (POW), during the war with Nazi Germany.
-He had the ability to escape but he, and his entrusted comrades, remained captive in German POW camp, Stalag 13, in an effort to advance the American cause.
-In short, Colonel Hogan and his men made fools of the German officers that were in charge of them.
+Hogan’s Heroes aired from 1965 to 1971.
+Colonel Hogan and his men had the ability to escape but remained captive in German POW camp, Stalag 13, in an effort to advance the American cause.
+In short, Colonel Hogan and his men made fools of the German officers who were in charge of them.